 Students must successfully complete a minimum of 67% (two-thirds) of cumulative units attempted (attempted units are units for which a tuition charge was incurred).
-This is measured annually and on a cumulative basis.
-Transfer hours accepted by the University toward the student’s degree requirements are included as credits attempted/earned but not in the GPA according to NU Academic Standards Policy.
+This is measured quarterly and on a cumulative basis.
+Transfer hours accepted by the University toward the student’s degree requirements are included as credits attempted/earned but not included in the GPA calculation.

 Maximum Time Frame for Completion of Educational Objective

 Students must complete their degree program within 150% of the published length of their degree program.
+Maximum time frame is calculated at each evaluation point.
 The following standards of attempted units are applied to determine when a student has exceeded the maximum time frame for completion of their degree program.

 |Degree||Required Units for Degree||Maximum Attempted Units|